balihoo/balihoo-blip-sdk-node/README.md

 Parameters:
 - brandKey (string):  The brand key (required)
 - locationKey (string):  The location key (required)
 - source (string):  The source of the location data

+### patchLocation()
+Creates or updates a location

+Parameters:
+- brandKey (string):  The brand key (required)
+- locationKey (string):  The location key (required)
+- eventId (string):  The event ID to be used as the basis for patch calculation (required)
+- source (string):  The source of the location data
+- document (object):  location data (required)

 ### getLocationById()
 Returns a location

 Parameters:
 - locationId (string):  The location ID (required)
 - projection (string):  The data projection to return.
 Default is universal.
 - includeRefs (string):  Set to true to include referenced data.

 ### getLocationIntersect()
 Returns the common data between all location projections